kaylahicks192/kaylahicks192ceamls26.github.io/pages/about-my-mentor.md

     for undergraduate research participation.

 faculty_mentor:
-  name: Dr. Pat Nguyen
+  name: Dr. Yuhan Jiang
   title: Associate Professor, School of Engineering
   image: /assets/images/faculty-mentor.svg
   website: https://example.com/pat-nguyen
   bio: |
-    Dr. Nguyen leads a research group focused on human-centered computing and accessibility.
-Their guidance has helped me sharpen my research questions and think more carefully about real-world impact.
+    Dr. Nguyen leads a research group focused on developing edge AI applications for human-robot collaboration in LEGO assembling operations.
+Their guidance will helped me sharpen my research questions and skills.
+I love legos, so I really want to learn about AI in relation to LEGOs.

     Dr. Nguyen has mentored many SAIRI students and is a champion for broadening participation in computing.